Creating a Feedback Culture at Work: Benefits and Tips

 You might want to brush off the issue or tell them they’re overreacting.
 But if you want your employees to feel safe and comfortable at work, you must show that you’ll support them when they struggle.

-Here are some ways that you can provide support for your colleagues:
+Here are some ways you can support your team:

 Data is a fantastic tool that can help provide unbiased information about what’s working and what isn’t.